LogtalkDotOrg/logtalk3/coding/bat/NOTES.md

 ________________________________________________________________________

 `bat` is a `cat` clone that supports syntax highlighting and `git`.
 It's available from:

 	https://github.com/sharkdp/bat

 `bat` supports Sublime Text `.sublime-syntax` files.
-To configure it for Logtalk and Prolog support see the instructions on its website and use the `../sublimetext/Logtalk.sublime-syntax` file.
+To configure it for Logtalk support see the instructions on its website and use the `../sublimetext/Logtalk.sublime-syntax` file.

+To also use the Logtalk support for syntax coloring of Prolog files, either create an alias to `bat` that calls it with the `-l logtalk` option (e.g. for a Bash shell: `alias batpl='bat -l logtalk'`) or edit the `bat` configuration file to map Prolog extensions to use the Logtalk syntax highlighter.
+For example, using `nano` as the text editor:

+	$ nano "$(bat --config-file)"

+and add one line per Prolog file extension.
+For example:

+	--map-syntax pl:logtalk
+	--map-syntax pro:logtalk